rsksmart/tokenbridge/README.md

 ### Contracts

 The smart contracts used by the bridge and the instructions to deploy them are in the ['bridge folder'](./bridge/README.md).
-The ABI to interact with the contracts are in the ['abis folder'](./abis)
+The ABI to interact with the contracts are in the ['abi folder'](./bridge/abi)

 ### Dapp